lpatalas/ShowColumns/docs/Show-Columns.md

 It can be:

 * Property name `[String]` - Value of given property is displayed.
 Example: `Show-Columns -Property 'Name'`.
 * Expression `[ScriptBlock]` - Value returned from given script block is displayed.
 Input object can be accessed inside script block by using `$_` automatic variable.
-If returned value is not of type `String` then `ToString()` methos is called on it to get actual label.
+If returned value is not of type `String` then `ToString()` method is called on it to get actual label.

 ```yaml
 Type: Object